minio/docs/source/includes/common/bucket-replication.rst

   See :mc-cmd:`mc replicate add --replicate` for more complete documentation.
   Omit any field to disable replication of that component.

-Specify any other supported optional arguments for :mc-cmd:`mc replicate add`.
+Specify any other supported optional arguments for :mc:`mc replicate add`.

 .. end-create-bucket-replication-rule-cli-desc